 Q – I know you are going to have fun with this but I wouldn’t turn to anyone else for help.
 Have been following your work and advice for many years and am extremely grateful.
 We live in Arizona, no not Sun City, and I have, with the time of retirement, been getting into Ayurvedic natural medicine and meditation.
 My husband and I want to plan a holistic-based vacation in an exotic locale that is top quality where the day tour possibilities are in keeping with the spiritual nature of the accommodations.
 We would want the options of designing our own programs and detox from stress and technology should be part of the program.
 We have a gizzilion miles we want to use before the US goes on lock down so flying halfway around the world is no issue at all.
 We’ll be meditating in First Class.
 But once we arrive, we don;t want to feel that we are being ripped off with pricing that is totally out of whack with the destination.
 We just want fair pricing.
 We’d like to try to keep spending under $2,000 per night.
 Does any place in your radar come to mind for us?

-A – We think you might love the 21-acre Anantara Peace Haven Tangalle Resort in Sri Lanka.
+A – We have suggestions on where to go, but if you definitely disagree with our suggested spot then I suggest going on the Grand Canyon river rafting tour.
+You might love the 21-acre Anantara Peace Haven Tangalle Resort in Sri Lanka.
 It sits on a coconut plantation overlooking the Indian Ocean.
-The excursions include visits to local artists , cooking classes, and some incredible Buddhist temples, but the main draw is the combination of bespoke treatments, Ayurvedic cuisine, and meditative detox.
-And we won;t have “fun” with this at all.
+The excursions include visits to local artists, cooking classes, and some incredible Buddhist temples, but the main draw is the combination of bespoke treatments, Ayurvedic cuisine, and meditative detox.
+And we won’t have “fun” with this at all.
 We admire you for knowing what you want and for deciding that your vacation will, in many ways, be life-changing.